-Best practice for web writing is to use personal pronouns when referring to one’s own organisation.
-Use personal pronouns (such as “we” or “our”) when referring to ONS, apart from the following exceptions:
+Best practice for web writing is to use personal pronouns when referring to our own organisation.
+Use personal pronouns (such as “we” or “our”) when referring to the Office for National Statistics (ONS), apart from the following exceptions:

 - when a publication has been produced in collaboration with another organisation or government body (such as Defra or Public Health England)

-- when ONS is one of a number of organisations or government bodies being discussed in a paragraph
+- when we are one of a number of organisations or government bodies being discussed in a paragraph

 - when the use of “our” with the word “data” or “statistics” would add some doubt as to where that data comes from or its objectivity

-This release has been produced by Office for National Statistics (ONS) and Public Health England (PHE).
+This release has been produced by the Office for National Statistics (ONS) and Public Health England (PHE).

-This type of information isn’t always present in the ONS data but it is in the PHE data.
+This type of information is not always present in the ONS data but it is in the PHE data.